avishek-sen-gupta/cobol-rekt/README.md

 ## Data Dependency Graph

 This capability connects records which modify other records, with a ```FLOWS_INTO``` relation.
-The dependencies traced include variables which are used in expressions, as well as free-standing literals.
+The dependencies traced include variables which are used in expressions, as well as freestanding literals.
 Below is an example of a set of record dependencies from a program.
 It also generates connections based on REDEFINES clauses.

 ![record-dependencies-graph](documentation/record-dependencies-graph.png)